ssorj/transom/README.md

 #### transom init

 To generate a starter website project, use `transom init`.
-The starter site is really basic.
+The starter site is very basic.
 It lays down an index page (`input/index.md`) a CSS file (`input/site.css`) and a JavaScript file (`input/site.js`) plus the supporting Transom config files.